Ralixto/blog-api/README.md

 This is a Blog API that uses Django and more specifically, the Django Rest Framework(DRF).
+Tech Stack: Python, Django
-To run it locally, install the appropriate dependencies, including:
+To run it locally, clone, install the appropriate dependencies, including:

 asgiref==3.11.1
 attrs==26.1.0